 Of course, also the choice of the most appropriate material must be dictated by the context of use.
 In the case of residential contexts in which the aesthetic factor plays a key role and is linked to a specific outdoor style, wood (preferably pretreated) could be the most appropriate choice, provided that periodic maintenance is performed.
 The same applies to wrought iron that allows the creation of gates with high ornamental value but, like wood, it requires careful maintenance, in particular to avoid the appearance of rust.
 When instead the aim is to achieve high levels of safety, durability and resistance, the typical choice is steel, in particular galvanized steel, which withstands atmospheric agents and is free of the risk of corrosion.

 Local regulations offer specific guidance on the permits required before proceeding with the installation and at the same time on the forms, types and colours favoured in the area where you live, particularly in the case of historic centres with specific restrictions.
 It is therefore essential to enquire about any local restrictions before proceeding with a purchase.
 Another important element from a legal point of view is that the opening of the gate itself must not come into contact with public property.
-Furthermore, in the case of an automated gate there may be construction standards that require fitting of sensors during closing and also warning lights regarding the possible exit of a vehicle.
+Furthermore, in the case of an automated gate it is advisable to install a warning light to warn pedestrians and vehicles of the possible exit of a vehicle.

 Our catalogue offers different types of gates.
 Here we list them in relation to the uses for which they were designed, highlighting their specific technical qualities.